 Q: What are the locals like; do you mix mainly with other expats?

 A: Argentines are known for being friendly and spending lots of time socialising.
 It is very common for friends to sit for long hours during the late afternoon during a time called merienda (tea time), chatting over coffee or drinking mate, a local tea.
 On the weekends, many family and friends gather for daylong “asados” or barbecues.
 The Argentine people tend to be very open with their feelings and have no problem articulating their opinions.
 You will find people to be very helpful and proud of their country, so they are always happy to give advice and recommendations to foreigners.

 There is a great expat community in Buenos Aires and it’s big enough where you are constantly meeting new people but still intimate where I always find I have friends in common with those that I meet.
 I spend a lot of time with expats from work as my office is quite international, but most of my free time is spent with locals.

 Q: Was it easy meeting people and making friends in Argentina?

 A: It is definitely possible to meet a ton of people in the city, both foreigners and locals.
 There are many expat groups that meet once a week for drinks or to go running, so it is a great way to make some foreign friends right away.
 Argentines are very warm and will always be friendly at any social event and Buenos Aires has no lack of social events.

 Q: Did you have a problem getting a work visa/permit?

-A: It does take some working, but there are many opportunities in the city to get a work visa.
+A: It does take some work, but there are many opportunities in the city to get a work visa.
 A company needs to sponsor you and agree to hire you for a year, which is the big hurdle in most cases I have heard of.
 I would say that speaking English or another widely used language is not necessarily an open door to getting a job as “porteños” are very educated and many speak at least one foreign language fluently due to bilingual schooling.